soholt/pooterbooter/README.md

 ..in an attempt to make the simplest pxe server ..in the world ..and to save myself from dd'ing

-*TESTING v0.0.1, not production ready/secure yet*
+*TESTING v0.0.1, not production ready/secure*

 ## Currently tftp/http pxe, only BIOS boot at this time is available
 * Tested and works with archlinux, clonezilla, ubuntu server